 - Covalence, Codeworks, and Galvanize offer full-time courses, as well as part-time options, for aspiring software engineers.

-- Full-time bootcamps, Lambda School, Thinkful, and Pluralsight offer programs in software engineering, as well as UX design, data science, and other topics.
+- Full-time bootcamps, Lambda School, Thinkful, Zip Code Wilmington, and Pluralsight offer programs in software engineering, as well as UX design, data science, and other topics.

 - You can check out Udacity and Springboard.
 These online educational platforms can be used to brush up on the basics or advance current tech skills.
 Read more about Udacity and Springboard in our reviews.